shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 	16. Intrinsic Merit is the text analysis equivalent of Intrinsic Fitness in Social Networks and Experiential learning is defined in terms of intrinsic merit and mistake bound learning.
 	17. Intrinsic Merit versus Perceived Merit and Non-Majority Versus Majority Social Choice are equivalent - Absolute Versus Subjective - and can be defined in terms of Mechanism Design/Flow Market Equilibrium in Algorithmic Economics
 	18. Money Changing Problem/Coin Problem/Combinatorial Schur Theorem for Partitions and Tabulation Hashing are equivalent i.e expressing an integer as a linear combination of products, which defines distribution of buckets in a hash table.
 	19. ThoughtNet/EventNet are theoretical reinforcement learning simulations of Cognitive Evocation, Cause-Effect ordering and events involving actors in Clouds.
+ThoughNet is a contextual multiarmed bandit Hypergraph which evokes thought/knowledge of maximum potential.
+Potential of thoughts/knowledge in Hypergraph is proportional to their intrinsic merit.
 	20. Neuro Electronic Currency is an experimental fictitious currency for modelling Intrinsic Merit in economic networks.
+EventNet is an economic network for Money Flow Markets/Trade.
+Intrinsic merit in economic network is the economic influence of each vertex in trade.
+	21. Text sentences are Ramsey colored by Part-of-Speech tags and alphabet positions.
+Similarly graph representation of texts are Ramsey edge-colored by relations (e.g WordNet, ConceptNet relations).
+Text-graph complement to convert cliques to independent sets and vice-versa is a special application of Complement Functions.

 **Why is Intrinsic Merit necessary?
 Are there counterexamples to perceptive voting based ranking?
 Why is voting based merit judgement anachronistic?**